elsiehupp/wikiteam/README.md

   <details>
   <summary>Windows Dependencies</summary>

-  A simple installation of Python suitable for running scripts and packages is available from the Microsoft Store.
+  The latest version of Python is available from [python.org](https://www.python.org/downloads/).
+There is a simple installation of Python suitable for running scripts and packages available from the Microsoft Store.
 Python will then be available from any Command Prompt or PowerShell session.
-Adding `C:\Program Files\Git\usr\bin` to the `PATH` environment variable will add some some useful Linux commands and utilities to Command Prompt.
+Optionally, adding `C:\Program Files\Git\usr\bin` to the `PATH` environment variable will add some some useful Linux commands and utilities to Command Prompt.

   If you are already using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), you can follow the Linux instructions above.
 If you don't want to install a full WSL distribution, [Git for Windows](https://gitforwindows.org/) provides Bash emulation, so you can use it as a more lightweight option instead.
 Git Bash also provides some useful Linux commands and utilities.